| | |

 It certainly was a huge improvement over the Romper-Room version that we started out with, and I loved it.
 For the most part.
 But as my taste in decor has evolved over the past few years, I started to feel that the room was just a bit too formal and stuffy {and a bit too beige}.

 When it was time to repaint the house, I knew that I needed to bring a dramatic pop of color into the room.
-Taking a cue from one of my fave designers, Kristie Barnett (better known as The Decorologist), the decision was made to place the “drama” on the bookshelf wall in the form of Sherwin Williams Riverway.
-The main walls were painted in Benjamin Moore’s Sweet Spring, which is now the primary color that runs through the majority of the common areas.
+I decided add that pop on the bookshelf wall in the form of a beautiful blue/green hue (Sherwin Williams Riverway.)

-The paint color switch-up was a huge improvement, but there were still a few tweaks that needed to happen, in order to complete this room.
 First and foremost, the pale yellow color of the desk and file console looked all wrong against the new wall color.
 I also thought it would be great to incorporate some additional blue into the room somewhere, in order to make it feel a bit more cohesive.
 And then there was the matter of needing some additional closed storage in the room.

 Ready to take a peek?